Skip to main content

 5. Decline

-7 key stages of the product development lifecycle
+The 7 stages of the product development lifecycle

-Now that we’re all clear about definitions.
-Let’s take a look at those stages in a little more detail.
+Now we know what it is and isn’t, let’s take a look at those stages in a little more detail.

 Step 1: Ideation

-Top tip: Hold back from thinking about feasibility at this stage.
-Brainstorming is all about getting creative, so let your ideas run free!
+Quick tip: Don’t worry about what’s practical right now.
+Brainstorming is about being creative, so let your ideas run free.

 Step 2: Validation